mholym/race-condition-laravel/README.md

                 table.add(req)
 ```
 7. Start attack and observe results.
 In case only one vote is added, make sure laravel is not run with `php artisan serve` but use local webserver like apache
+8. Repeat the same for `v2` version for the remaining poll

 ## Coupons